UofT-DataBootcamp-Coursework/module_5_challenge/README.md

 ### Recommendations and Next Steps

-- Based on the data from the different city types, what recommendations would you give the CEO for addressing any disparities among the city types?
-- Provide two additional analyses you could do to gain more insight into the data, like using other datasets.
-- What technical steps would you take to perform the additional analyses?

-Additional analysis related to (A) the number of fares per city type per day, as well as (B) the number of fares per city type per hour are recommended to provide further insight in the disparaty amongst city types.
+Additional analysis related to (A) the number of fares per city type per day of the week, as well as (B) the number of fares per city type per hour are recommended to provide further insight in the disparaty amongst city types.

-(A) To perform this analysis, will need to calculate the number of fares per city type per day using
+(A) To perform this analysis, will need to calculate the number of fares per city type per day of the week and to organize the data with a clustered barchart to note which days of the week are the services utilized the most and if there is any difference between city types.
+Once we have an average weekly useage chart, we can further isolate only weeks that contain a holiday to note if there is any change in useage during a shortened work week.

-(B)
+(B) To perform this analysis, will need to calculate the number of fares per city type per hour and organize the data with a cluster barchart to note any trends regarding time of day useage of PyBer between all city types.
+Once we have an average hourly useage chart, we can further isolate only weeks that contain a holiday to note if there is any change to useage during a shortened work week.

+Both recommended analyses would be useful for marketing purposes as PyBer can gear their promotions during low points based on both analyses to help boost revenue.

 ## Report Completed By:
 ![](images/salvador_and_I.jpg)